 Some hikers can also be continuing from the top of Nevada Fall o hike to Half Dome or elsewhere in Yosemite’s wilderness.

-You can hike to each waterfalls all year.
-However, in winter, there is a unique route that remains open while some sections of path are closed.
+You can hike to each waterfall all year.
+However, in winter, there is a unique route that remains open while some sections of the path are closed.
 The decrease component of the Mist Trail along Vernal Fall closes in winter due to chance of falling ice and rock.
 The higher element of the John Muir Trail between Clark Point and the top of Nevada Fall is closed in winter due to treacherously icy conditions.
-Keep in mind that the section of path that stay open in the iciness may also be very icy and/or snowy.
+Keep in mind that the section of path that stays open in the iciness may also be very icy and/or snowy.
 View current conditions for path closures and view historical opening and closing dates for this trail.

 View a path profile and map of the winter route to the top of Vernal Fall and Nevada Fall.

 Parking is not handy at the trailhead itself, but you park at Half Dome Village (formerly Curry Village), less than 1 mile (1.6 km) from the trailhead.
-However, getting access to the trailhead is convenient through taking the Valley Visitor Shuttle (7 am to 10 pm year round) to shuttle stop #16.
+However, getting access to the trailhead is convenient through taking the Valley Visitor Shuttle (7 am to 10 pm year-round) to shuttle stop #16.